 Shark fin soup was once the dish often served at wedding banquets, birthday dinners of elders and of course, during Chinese New Year dinners.
-When news broke about the horrible truth of how sharks were tortured just to obtain their fins, imitation shark fins got popular!
+When news broke out about the horrible truth of how sharks were tortured just to obtain their fins, imitation shark fins became popular.

-Imitation shark fin which are made to look like the real thing.
-Using agar-agar, it creates the translucent long strips to look like the real shark fins, These agar-agar strips can be bought in Asian grocers or supermarkets although they aren't often sold.
-The best substitute to shark fins are korean glass noodles which are cut short to ca. 5 cm.
+Imitation shark fin made to look like the real thing is by using agar-agar.
+It creates the translucent long strips that look like real shark fins.
+These agar-agar strips can be bought at Asian grocers or supermarkets although they aren't often available.
+Therefore, the best substitute for shark fins are Korean glass noodles which are cut short to lengths of ca. 5 cm.

-Although a substitute of shark fin soup was used instead, I really do think the taste and amazing flavours of the soup were kept intact as how I remembered it.
-The trick was to use homemade broth comprising of chicken drumstick and scallops for the best flavours.
+Although a substitute of shark fin was used instead, I really do think the taste and amazing flavours of the soup were kept intact as how I remembered it.
+The trick was to use homemade broth comprising of chicken drumstick and scallops to bring out the best flavours.
 You may substitute dried scallops with a tablespoon of oyster sauce.
-A bit of dark soy sauce was used to give it some colour.
+A bit of dark soy sauce is used to give it some colour.

 If you like, prepare the broth hours in advance or it can be prepared 3 days earlier although I would not recommend the latter.
-It would be more delicious if freshly prepared.
+It would be more delicious if it is freshly prepared.